 A quote reads: “The difference between ordinary and extraordinary is that little extra.”
 What is the little ‘extra’ which makes the difference in your life?
 For me, beauty continues to speak a language of its own which does not necessarily need words or vocabulary, precisely because it belongs to the sphere of the simple.
 My quest for ‘extra’ continues, or translated into biblical terms, the journey towards embracing Jesus’ invitation in John 10:10 ‘I have come that you may life in abundance.'

 That said, extraordinary things happen in Ordinary time too.
 People are born and people die.
 Wars begin and wars end, and wars go on and on.
 Tornados and earthquakes happen and end.
 Miracles come in silently, softly, transforming the lives of unsuspecting people.
+For me I witnessed it this weekend as we welcomed a new baby into our family.
 People shed the extraordinary because they have been wearied by life and settle for the ordinary.
 Ironically, when travel and the media have blown all horizons wide open, our own inner horizons seem to have become narrower and our vision contracted.
 How can we find again the seeing eye and the feeling touch?
 The reality of “time and eternity” is one that few people these days choose to contemplate, because we are so distracted.
 Technology and entertainment have become the things people chase when they are not fulfilling their obligations and taking up their responsibilities.

 To follow Jesus, means to take up the Cross.
 Life is not easy as we all know.
 Taking up the cross means living at least in part in an alternative reality, one in which the freedom of love, forgiveness and grace prevails in place of the normal arrangements of domination, retribution and exchange.
 With the commercial hype of Christmas having passed, it is easy to get dragged into a sense of a mundane life, void of fairy lights, candy canes and gifts under the tree.
 January can be somewhat of an anti-climatic month.
 Yes, we are all human; we don't have absolute power over everything; there will be difficult times, there will depressing times; and nothing good comes easy.
 We may get tossed around by the storms of life like ordinary people except for the fact that we serve God, who is able to speak to our storms and say ‘Peace, be still!’
 We think of Celtic spirituality where "Celtic spirituality was a practice in which ordinary people in their daily lives took the tasks that lay to hand but treated them sacramentally, as pointing to a greater reality which lay beyond them."
 (Esther de Waal).
 The Good News that God’s extraordinary life comes to us in seemingly ordinary ways is the ongoing lesson of Ordinary Time.